 Looking for a bigger gift to give?
 Try the ultimate gift set for anyone committing to a healthy lifestyle!
 The annual Beachbody on Demand & Shakeology challenge pack has everything you could possibly need!
 Includes a full year of workouts!

 That’s it!
 What other cheap fitness gifts would you recommend?
+Do any of these affordable fitness gifts make your cut?
 Tell me below!